Unknown Field Camera

 |Serial Number:||No serial found (yet)|

-Very well made ½ plate field camera with very fine tongue and grooved joints.
+Very well made ½ plate field camera with very fine dovetail joints.
 Interestingly the top edge of the side panels of the rear standard are reinforced with an ebony strip.
 The front lens standard is mounted between brass outriggers that slide beneath the brass rails affixed to the lens board.

 The camera body appears to be made of a mixture of Spanish mahogany for the sides (wide, multi-coloured grain), with Honduras mahogany (close grain) for the base board, lens board and back.
 The side panels are reinforced with a narrow strip of ebony, much in the same way as the "The British" field camera by Chapman.